ExpressLRS/Docs/docs/software/loan-model.md

 ## Bump to Loan

-On transmitter modules with an accelerometer, you can loan and return a model by bumping it to another transmitter.
+On transmitter modules with an accelerometer (such as the Axis Thor), you can loan and return a model by bumping it to another transmitter.

 The process is easy - simply hold both the lender and the borrower's transmitters vertically while a model is connected and not armed and bump them together.